Heroin Addiction: Symptoms, Causes, Effect, Treatment and Prevention

 The risk factors for heroin addiction include genetic predisposition, environmental influences, psychological factors, and early drug exposure.
 Some factors of heroin addiction are explored below:

 - Psychological factors: Mental health disorders like depression, anxiety, and post-traumatic stress disorder (PTSD) are strongly associated with heroin addiction.
 Individuals may use heroin to self-medicate and relieve psychological distress.
 A study in the Journal of Clinical Psychiatry supports the link between mental health issues and an increased risk of opioid addiction.
-Psychological vulnerabilities can drive individuals to seek out heroin as a means of coping with emotional pain.
+Psychological vulnerabilities can drive individuals to seek heroin as a means of coping with emotional pain.

 How Is Heroin Addiction Treated?